llvm/llvm-project/clang/docs/BoundsSafetyImplPlans.rst

 ``__bounds_safety$bidi_indexable``) which can be recognized by a debug info consumer to provide support that goes beyond showing the internal structure of the wide pointer.
 There are no DWARF extensions needed to support wide pointers.
-In our implementation, LLDB recognized wide pointer types by name and reconstructs them as wide pointer Clang AST types for use in the expression evaluator.
+In our implementation, LLDB recognizes wide pointer types by name and reconstructs them as wide pointer Clang AST types for use in the expression evaluator.